bridgecrewio/yor/docs/2.Using Yor/applyTag.md

         pass_filenames: false
 ```

+## Use case: module tagging
+Yor supports in terraform [`module` blocks](https://www.terraform.io/docs/language/modules/syntax.html) tagging as follows:
+1. Local module blocks - tags will be applied on resources that were created based on it ans supports tagging.
+2. External module blocks - tags will be applied on such module block and won't be necessarily applied on resources that were created based on it.
+Such form of tagging is based on external module definition and not gurunteed by Yor.

 ## Skipping Tags

 Using command line flags you can specify to run only named tags (allow list) or run all tags except